 In many countries across the world, married couples exchange coins as a symbol of their love.
 In the United Kingdom, the bride’s father would traditionally place a silver sixpence into his daughter’s shoe on the way to the altar.

-Christmas is a time for giving, so it’s not surprising that the connection between coins and Christmas has a very long history.
-This Christmas The Royal Mint is proud to offer both a traditional Silver Sixpence, and a lucky Silver Penny.
+Christmas is a time for giving, so it’s no surprise that the link between coins and the festive season has a very long history.
+You’ll find a range of Christmas gift ideas at The Royal Mint, including the traditional silver sixpence.

 Charles Dickens wrote five Christmas novels.
 The best known is A Christmas Carol, which appeared in 1844.
 Still a firm favourite with readers today, the novel features money and coins as a central theme.